Riot Games CEO Nicolas Laurent accused of gender-based harassment, misconduct in new lawsuit

 According to the filing, Laurent’s harassment persisted from the start of her employment, and ran up until she was terminated.

-“Our CEO has pledged his full cooperation and support during this process, and we’re committed to ensuring that all claims are thoroughly explored and appropriately resolved," a Riot spokesperson in a statement to The Post.
+“Our CEO has pledged his full cooperation and support during this process, and we’re committed to ensuring that all claims are thoroughly explored and appropriately resolved," a Riot spokesperson wrote in a statement to The Post.

+The filing by O’Donnell is distinct from another high-profile case involving Riot.
+Following Kotaku’s 2018 article, the law firm Rosen Saba LLP filed a class action gender discrimination lawsuit against Riot; in late 2019, Riot settled that case for $10 million.

+However, two state agencies in California, the Department of Fair Employment and Housing and the Labor Commissioner’s Office, announced that the plaintiffs in the gender discrimination case may be entitled to a much larger sum, $400 million, a figure that Riot dismissed as a “click-bait number with no grounding in reality” in a statement.
+In response, those represented in class action suit hired new legal counsel.
+The $10 million was not paid out and the matter was sent back to the courts.

 Read more: